 Tao Sun’s research interests include machine learning and probabilistic graphical models.
 He has contributed to BirdCast by developing a synthetic data generator for weather-dependent bird migration, and by developing and testing different algorithms for approximate inference in Collective Graphical Models.
 He will continue this line of work to scale inference algorithms up to continent-sized problems, and to explore other applications and extensions of Collective Graphical Models.

-Benjamin Van Doren is a sophomore at Cornell University studying Ecology and Evolutionary Biology.
+Benjamin Van Doren is a junior at Cornell University studying Ecology & Evolutionary Biology and Biometry & Statistics.
 He is fascinated by bird migration and enjoys using computers to shed light on biological questions.
-His research into the phenomenon of morning flight was recognized last year when he won fifth place in the national Intel Science Talent Search in Washington, D.C.
+His research into the phenomenon of morning flight was recognized in 2012 when he won fifth place in the national Intel Science Talent Search in Washington, D.C.